atharaq/atharaq.github.io/cs2/lesson12.md

-# CS2 Lesson 12: Designing Classes
+# CS2 Lesson 12: Mutable and Immutable classes
 {:.no_toc}

 1. Table of Contents